sumandey7684/GyaanSaar-AI/README.md

 ### Usage

-Visit [Project-Kshitij](https://project-kshitij.vercel.app/) and follow these simple steps:
+Visit [GyaanSaar AI](https://project-kshitij.vercel.app/) and follow these simple steps:

 1. Enter the URL of the article you want to summarize in the provided input field.
 2. Click on the "Summarize" button.